Arrest warrant: Outstanding arrest warrant

-An arrest warrant is an outstanding arrest warrant when the person named in the warrant has not yet been arrested.
+An arrest warrant is an "outstanding arrest warrant" when the person named in the warrant has not yet been arrested.
 A warrant may be outstanding if the person named in the warrant is intentionally evading law enforcement, unaware that there is a warrant out for their arrest, the agency responsible for executing the warrant has a backlog of warrants to serve, or a combination of these factors.

 Some jurisdictions have a very high number of outstanding warrants.
-The vast majority in such American jurisdictions are for traffic related (non-violent) citations.
-The U.S. state of California in 1999 had around 2.5 million outstanding warrants, with nearly 1 million of them in the Los Angeles area.
+The vast majority in American jurisdictions are for traffic related (non-violent) citations.
+The state of California in 1999 had around 2.5 million outstanding warrants, with nearly 1 million of them in the Los Angeles area.
 The city of Baltimore, Maryland had 100,000 as of 2007.
 New Orleans, Louisiana had 49,000 in 1996.
-The U.S. state of Texas in 2009 had at least 1.7 million outstanding warrants in the Houston area.
+The state of Texas in 2009 had at least 1.7 million outstanding warrants in the Houston area alone.

 Some jurisdictions have laws placing various restrictions on persons with outstanding warrants, such as prohibiting renewal of one's driver's license or obtaining a passport.